Question: What on Earth could make a boy this smiley?

 - Salt and pepper

-- Heat 1 Tbsp each of butter and oil in a medium saucepan over medium heat, then add the onion.
+- Heat 1 Tbsp each of vegan butter and oil in a medium saucepan over medium heat, then add the onion.
 Let it soften, then add the butternut squash and stir for a few minutes to coat in oil and butter.
 Add a few drops of vanilla extract (don't go crazy with it) and grate some nutmeg in.
 I like a lot of nutmeg, maybe a half teaspoon.
 Add half the wine and ½ cup of vegetable stock, cover, and let it simmer for 15-20 minutes.
 As soon as the squash is tender, take it off the heat.
 Do not let the squash get too soft!

 - Meanwhile, heat the remaining vegetable stock in its own small pot over medium low heat, then keep at a simmer.
 Once the squash is tender, heat the rest of the oil (2 Tbsp) and 1 Tbsp butter over medium heat in a Dutch oven or large saucepan.
 Add the rice and stir it constantly until it begins to quietly squeek or whistle, about 5 minutes for me.
 At this point, add the rest of the white wine to the rice and stir until the pan is almost dry, then add a cup of vegetable stock.
 Stir until it's absorbed (you should be able to see the bottom of the pan for a few seconds when you run your spoon through it), then add the squash mixture.